Getting dizzy and lightheaded is always scary, but especially if it happens after a run or other workout.

 If you’re not taking in the oxygen that you need because you’re not breathing properly, then you might experience dizziness.
 You need more oxygen when you’re exercising, which is why your heart rate goes up.
 It’s also why you need to breathe deeply and more often.

-If you feel dizzy after a run, pinch the skin on the back of your hand.
+To check your hydration, pinch the skin on the back of your hand.
 If it snaps back into place quickly, you’re good.
 If it takes a while, then you need to drink a glass of water or some Gatorade.

 Low Blood Sugar